Skip to main content

 Computer science is the fastest-growing STEM subject, and yet, despite its popularity, girls are consistently outnumbered by boys.
 The gender gap in computing can be traced back to gender stereotypes developed in the primary years.
 To improve the diversity both in and beyond the classroom, we need to show girls from a young age that they belong in computer science.

 Our evidence-informed programme aims to help teachers and leaders understand the barriers to girls’ participation in computer science and make a plan to overcome them.
-We offer curated resources, training and implementation support to empower you with the tools to help develop positive attitudes towards computing among female students, resulting in more girls choosing computer science qualifications and careers.
+We offer curated resources, training and implementation support to empower you with the tools to help develop positive attitudes towards computing among female students, resulting in more women and girls choosing computer science qualifications and careers.

 • Girls' intent to study computing drops off between ages 8-11 and 12-13